mwil/collision/README.md

 =========

 Simulation code for the analysis of concurrent transmission in IEEE 802.15.4 wireless networks.
-This is the accompanying code to the technical report available at [ArXiv](http://arxiv.org/abs/1309.4978); the full paper appeared at the IEEE Transactions on Wireless Communications ([On the Reception of Concurrent Transmissions in Wireless Sensor Networks](http://dx.doi.org/10.1109/TWC.2014.2349896)).
+This is the accompanying code to the technical report available at [ArXiv](http://arxiv.org/abs/1309.4978); the full paper appeared in IEEE Transactions on Wireless Communications 13(12) ([On the Reception of Concurrent Transmissions in Wireless Sensor Networks](http://dx.doi.org/10.1109/TWC.2014.2349896)).

 ##Directories
 - src: Python code for calculating the demodulator output of the receiver